haijin-development/php-persistency/README.md

 <a name="c-2-2-4-4"></a>
 #### field_mappings

-This closure defines each field mapped from and to the database engine.
+This callable defines each field mapped from and to the database engine.

 <a name="c-2-2-4-4-1"></a>
 ##### field